moving to a new home set up natural gas utilities

 If you are moving to Georgia for the first time, this probably sounds very foreign.
 It’s because Georgia gas is deregulated.
 No worries.
 We mean it.
 You won’t have to contact the local utility company.
 Instead, you can compare natural gas rates in Georgia and shop for the best price for your home.

 Your gas supplier will handle everything to get your service set up in your home.
 Just let them know you are moving in and schedule your service start date.
 We recommend scheduling your Georgia gas at least 2 weeks before you move in.
-Just enter your zip code below to start shopping for a supplier.

 Shop Natural Gas Rates in Georgia